cpowell720/thenewsprint.co/_posts/2015-02-10-bookbook-for-iphone-6-plus-on-tools--toys.markdown

 As far as the BookBook itself goes — I love it.
 The case on its own would be far too big to handle on a daily basis, but being able to slide the rubber case out of the leather shell saves the bacon.
 And eliminating extra everyday carry items is always a bonus.

-As always, head over to Tools & Toys to check out the review.
+As always, head over to Tools & Toys to check out the review